amnessa/cagopa_tiago_gazebo/object_tracking_pipeline.md

         Clone the official Universal Robots ROS 2 description: git clone -b humble https://github.com/UniversalRobots/Universal_Robots_ROS2_Description.git.
 This gives you the UR10's URDF (robot model).

-TODO:        Clone the ROS 2 drivers: git clone -b humble https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver.git.
+✅(not needed)        Clone the ROS 2 drivers: git clone -b humble https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver.git.
 We will use the "fake hardware" mode for simulation.

         Build your workspace with colcon build.